 It calls itself a ‘beginner’ microscope, but this kit from AmScope is seriously professional-looking.
 It’s great for older kids who want to feel like a real scientist.
 It comes with a 52-piece accessory kit, including useful things like slides and test tubes.
 And it all comes in a hard plastic carry case for easy storage.

+No deal at the moment, but this set is great value for money even at it's MSRP so we thought it's worth mentioning.
 This National Geographic microscope is specially designed for the youngest curious minds.
 Suitable for ages three and up, it’s got a robust, chunky build quality and features extra-large focus wheels, easier for smaller hands to grab and twist.
 This is still a fully-functioning microscope, however, sporting up to 400x magnification.
-It also comes with a tool kit so you’ve got everything you need to get started.